Which framework is ideal for your product?

 React is only concerned with state management and rendering that state to the DOM, so creating React applications usually requires the use of additional libraries for routing, as well as certain client-side functionality.

 It isn’t a surprise that hundreds of successful brands opt for React.
 Here are some advantages of choosing React:

-- Speed: React has an incredibly quick development process, which is due to the fact that it allows developers to utilize individual parts of their application on both client-side and the server-side.
+- Speed: React has an incredibly quick development process, which is due to the fact that it allows developers to utilize individual parts of their application on both the client side and the server side.

 - Flexibility: The modular structure of React makes it comparatively easier to maintain and flexible when compared to other front-end frameworks.
 This also plays a role in saving time and cutting costs.

 - Performance: React offers a virtual DOM program and server-side rendering, which makes complex apps run extremely fast.

 - Versatile: Can be used for web and mobile app development (iOS and Android).